See if We Have Top-Rated

 Senior Housing Providers in Your Area

-After years of working or raising a family, you've finally reached retirement or gotten all your kids established.
+After years of working or raising a family, you've finally reached retirement.
 You're fortunate enough to be in good health; you're ready to get the most out of your golden years!
 Active senior communities are a great fit for those who are able to keep up with their day-to-day activities and are looking for a social outlet or occasional help.

 A variety of types of Independent Living active senior communities exist, from senior-only apartment complexes to senior communities set up like country clubs.
 Seniors who choose independent living are typically looking for a setting with ready-made peer groups, reduced home and yard upkeep, and an enhanced sense of security.
 Costs vary based on factors like location and amenities, but expect to pay close to local market rates for the type of housing you select, i.e. senior-only complexes should run about the same as similar non-senior apartments in your area, and a unit in a retirement community will likely be priced on par with other luxury options where you live.